 It’s a shame, since there are quite a few Mac users who would benefit from many of these features as well.

-Note: An Ivacy representative told me that the OpenVPN protocol is available to Mac users, but it requires the download and configuration of the 3rd-part Tunnelblick software.
+Note: An Ivacy representative told me that the OpenVPN protocol is available to Mac users, but it requires the download and configuration of the 3rd-party Tunnelblick software.

 Finally, it’s possible to create a support ticket within the app and manage your subscription – although in both cases it often bumps you over to your preferred internet browser to complete the task.